-The Trent Valley Archives promotes the preservation, identification and care of archives; encourages local history and family history research; maintains a web-page and quarterly magazine; operates a major research facility, and raises public awareness of history and archives through historical tours and community events.
+The Trent Valley Archives promotes the preservation, identification and care of archives; encourages local history and family history research; maintains a website and quarterly magazine; operates a major research facility, and raises public awareness of history and archives through historical tours and community events.

 Our outreach programs include:

 - Publishing: We publish books about local history, as well as our award-winning quarterly magazine, The Heritage Gazette of the Trent Valley

 - Tours: Time travel with Trent Valley Archives by foot, bus, or bike!
 We offer historical tours of the area on a variety of themes.
 Visit our events page for more information.

 - Presentations: Trent Valley Archives takes history to you!
 Knowledgeable volunteers give talks and display items of interest at retirement homes, schools, and other organizations.

 Unlike many archives that receive substantial government funding, Trent Valley Archives houses its unique and extensive collection of local historical resources and makes them available to the public 5 days a week, year-round, through membership, donations, and user fees.

 Trent Valley Archives relies on the contribution of our dedicated volunteers.
 They provide their time and service to help support our many activities.
 Volunteers process new acquisitions and prepare finding aids, deliver tours and organize events, take care of the buildings and grounds, and support many projects behind the scenes.